Dewahost

 such as a blow, by racially dissipating the energy throughout

-the suit.
 Note: There are numerous spoken and cybernetically

 interpreted commands, but they are limited because of